 — Don Shula (@DonShula) August 10, 2017

-College Career: In his college career, he played at John Carroll University in University Heights, Ohio.
-He was a member of the John Carroll Blue Streaks football team in his early life.
+College Career: In his college career, he played at John Carroll University in Ohio.
+He was a John Carroll Blue Streaks football team member in his early life.
 After the successful completion of his college career, he turned his focus to a professional football career.

 Wife: In his personal life, Don Shula is married.
 He sat for his marriage twice in his life.
 He married his high school girlfriend, Dorothy Bartish.
 Later, on October 15, 1993, he married Mary Anne Stephens.

-Children: He is the father of five children.
+Children: Don Shula is the father of five children.
 His son, Mike Shula, is an American football coach for the Buffalo Bills.
 Another son, David Donald Shula, is an American football coach and former NFL player.
 His three daughters are Donna Shula, Annie Shula, Don Shula, and Sharon Shula.

 Height and Weight: Don Shula stands up to 5 feet 11 inches tall and weighs 190 pounds.